bsstahl/CognitiveInheritance/Posts/Identifying-The-Extraneous-Publishing-AntiPattern.md

 ## Implementation

 There are a number of ways we can perform the aggregation described in option 3.
 Certain databases, such as MongoDb, provide a mechanism for aggregating multiple data elements using _Master Data Management_ tooling.
 There are also some streaming data implementations which include tools for joining multiple streams such as Apache Kafka's _kSQL_.
-In future articles, I hope to explore some of these methods for minimizing stamp coupling and avoiding the the Extraneous Publishing AntiPattern.
+In future articles, I hope to explore some of these methods for minimizing stamp coupling and avoiding the Extraneous Publishing AntiPattern.